-NO PLASTIC BAGS.
 All containers should be empty and rinsed and all recyclables must be kept as dry as possible.
 If you received a recycling cart, it must be used.
 Additional recycling material left outside recycling cart will be collected by a different truck.
-Any oversized cardboard that cannot be broken down (remove bubble wrap, plastic bags & styrofoam), may be placed at curbside for an overflow truck.
+Any oversized cardboard that cannot be broken down (remove bubble wrap, plastic bags & styrofoam), may be put out for overflow truck.

 WHAT TO RECYCLE

 Only recycling items listed below go into the recycling cart/container.

 GLASS CONTAINERS that were previously used for food or beverages.
 These containers may be clear, brown or green glass.

 METAL CONTAINERS refers to aluminum, tin or bi-metal food and beverage containers.

 PLASTIC CONTAINERS that only display the plastic class types #1 & #2 recycling triangle.
-These containers could have been used for food, juice, milk, soda, water; no loose lids.
+These containers could have been used for juice, milk, soda, water; no loose lids.

 RESIDENTIAL PAPER refers to newspaper and all of its inserts, catalogs, chipboard (beer & soda cartons), cereal boxes, computer paper, envelopes, gift boxes, greeting cards, junk mail, magazines, office paper, paper toilet/towel rolls, phone books, text books (without hard covers) and work books.
 Also, all types of flattened - folded in half/cut down corrugated cardboard (put in cart vertically so cart will completely empty.

-DO NOT RECYCLE - These items are to be thrown out with your regular trash:
+DO NOT RECYCLE - These items are to be thrown out with your household trash: